OasisLMF/OasisPiWind/README.md

 This can also be done by providing all the arguments via the command line - use the `oasislmf model run --help` command to view the required argument flags.
 Particular steps in the analysis can be also be executed independently using either command line arguments or a JSON configuration file (via the `-C` flag):

+    oasislmf model generate-peril-areas-rtree-file-index  # Generate an Rtree spatial file index from a source peril areas CSV file

     oasislmf model transform-source-to-canonical          # Generate a canonical exposures/accounts file from a source exposures/accounts file

     oasislmf model transform-canonical-to-model           # Generate a model exposures file from a canonical exposures file

     oasislmf model generate-keys                          # Generate Oasis keys and keys error files

     oasislmf model generate-oasis-files                   # Generate Oasis files (GUL only by defaut; for FM add the `--fm` flag)

     oasislmf model generate-losses                        # Generate losses from an existing set of Oasis files and analysis settings JSON

 Use the `--help` flag to show the command line flags and JSON key names for the arguments.